ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 advice](https://cse.ucsd.edu/index.php/undergraduate/courses/cse-course-placement-advice).
 Also feel free to message jpolitz@eng.ucsd.edu if you're not sure.

+**Can I audit the course?**

+You can use all the public resources on this website, and if you're a UCSD community member, you can view all the podcasts for the problem sessions at [https://podcast.ucsd.edu/](https://podcast.ucsd.edu/).
+Beyond that we don't have any formalized support for auditing the course.

 **What if I have enrolled in CSE11 but won't be able to be in La Jolla for most or all of Fall 2021?**